Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 Appears on charts:

-Elizabeth Dunn was born about 1797 in Ravensworth, Yorkshire, England.2 She married Charles Greathead on 21 June 1823 in Kirby Ravensworth, Yorkshire, England.1,3 In the census of 7 June 1841 in Pond Dale, Hartforth, Gilling, Yorkshire, England, she was listed as the wife of Charles Greathead.4 In the census of 30 March 1851 at Hartforth, Pond Dale, Gilling, Yorkshire, England, she was listed as the wife of Charles Greathead.5 In the census of 7 April 1861 in Crab Tree House, Gilling, Yorkshire, England, she was listed as the mother of Richard Greathead Elizabeth was listed as married but I can find no trace of her husband Charles in 1861.6 Elizabeth was listed as head of household in the census of 2 April 1871 in Ravensworth Village, Ravensworth, Yorkshire, England, Elizabeth was a retired farmers wife, as yet I cannot trace her husband.7 Her husband Charles died on 28 October 1873 in Dinsdale Park, Middleton-one-Row, Durham, England, Charles formally lived at Pond Dale in the Parish of Gilling.8,9 She died in 1873 in Richmond, Yorkshire, England.10
+Elizabeth Dunn was born about 1797 in Ravensworth, Yorkshire, England, her father was listed in her husbands will as being Joseph Dunn.2 She married Charles Greathead, son of John Greathead and Ann Middleton, on 21 June 1823 in Kirby Ravensworth, Yorkshire, England.1,3 In the census of 6 June 1841 in Hartforth, Pond Dale, Gilling, Yorkshire, England, she was listed as the wife of Charles Greathead.4 In the census of 30 March 1851 at Hartforth, Pond Dale, Gilling, Yorkshire, England, she was listed as the wife of Charles Greathead.5 In the census of 7 April 1861 in Crabtree House, Gilling, Richmond, Yorkshire, England, she was listed as the mother of Richard Greathead Elizabeth was listed as married but I can find no trace of her husband Charles in 1861.6 Elizabeth was listed as head of household in the census of 2 April 1871 in Ravensworth Village, Ravensworth, Yorkshire, England, Elizabeth was a retired farmers wife, as yet I cannot trace her husband.7 Elizabeth died on 6 October 1873 in Richmond, Yorkshire, England.8 Elizabeth was buried in St Peter and St Felix, Kirby Hill, Richmond, Yorkshire, England.9 Her husband Charles died on 28 October 1873 in Dinsdale Park, Middleton-one-row, Darlington, Durham, England, Charles formally lived at Pond Dale in the Parish of Gilling.10,11,12,13

 Children of Elizabeth Dunn and Charles Greathead